rafaelmagalhaesguedes/RentalBackendChallenge/README.md

 - Docker: Services use Docker containers for their lifecycle.

-## Stripe Integration
-The system uses Stripe payment integration to allow users to pay for reservations securely and conveniently.
-Stripe integration includes:

-- Stripe API Configuration: Setting up Stripe API keys in the system for authentication and communication with the service.

-- Payment Endpoints Implementation: Developing endpoints in the system to initiate and process payment transactions using the Stripe API.

-- Security and Encryption: Using security protocols and encryption to ensure the safety of payment transactions and user data.

-- Event Handling: Implementing mechanisms to handle Stripe events and notifications, such as payment confirmations and status updates.

 ## Running the Application with Docker
 ### Prerequisites
 Ensure Docker is installed on your machine.